-Also called also called myalgic encephalomyelitis (ME/CFS), the symptoms vary from one person to the next.
+Also called myalgic encephalomyelitis (ME/CFS), the symptoms vary from one person to the next.
 While fatigue and muscle pain might be your worst, constantly awakening unrested and memory loss might be the biggest problems for someone else.

 You and your doctor should try to tackle your toughest symptoms first -- the ones that most interfere with your daily life.

-If this doesn’t improve your sleep, she might suggest an over-the-counter sleep aid, such as an over-the-counter antihistamine.
+If this doesn’t improve your sleep, they might suggest an over-the-counter sleep aid, such as an over-the-counter antihistamine.
 While these can help you sleep soundly through the night, the downside is that the effects can last more than 8 hours.
 This means you could feel drowsy throughout the day, which is exactly what you’re trying to avoid.
 But not all sleep aids affect everyone in the same way.
 Talk to your doctor about which type would be best for you and how to take it.

 If over-the-counter sleeping pills don’t do the trick, your doctor might try you on a prescription sleeping pill.
 The goal with these drugs is to get your sleep on track at the lowest possible dose in the shortest amount of time.
 You aren’t supposed to take them long term.

 Some prescription sleep medications help you get to sleep, such as: